Lattice map for Anderson T-motives: first approach

-where $A\in M_n(\p)$, see below for the notations.
-We consider the lattice map in a "neighbourhood" of a T-motive $M(0)$ given by the condition $A=0$.
-The main result --- Theorem 3 --- gives some evidence that Conjecture 0.6 holds, and moreover that the lattice map is a 1 -- 1 correspondence in a "neighbourhood" of $M(0)$.
+There exists a neighborhood of 0 such that if $A$ belongs to it then $M(A)$ is uniformizable.
+Very roughly speaking, we give some evidence that Conjecture 0.6 holds, and moreover that the lattice map is a 1 -- 1 correspondence in a "system of neighborhoods" of $M(0)$.

+Let us formulate the theorem and outline the proof.
+A definition of a Siegel matrix of a lattice of dimension $n$ and rank $2n$ for the function field case is the same as in the number field case (see 1.5).
+It is a $n\times n$ matrix with entries in $\p$.
+A Siegel matrix $S$ defines its lattice $\goth L(S)$ uniquely, while a lattice has many Siegel matrices: like in the number field case, the group $GL_{2n}(\n F_q[\theta])$ (almost, see 1.6.4) acts on the set of Siegel matrices, and two Siegel matrices $S_1$, $S_2$ define the same lattice if and only if $\exists \gamma\in GL_{2n}(\n F_q[\theta])$ such that $\gamma(S_1)=S_2$.

+For simplicity, we shall consider only the case of odd $q$, except Proposition 1.7.1 (the case of even $q$ requires minor modifications).
+Let us fix throughout the whole paper an element $\omega\in \n F_{q^2}-\n F_{q}$ such that $\om^2\in \n F_{q}$.
+A Siegel matrix of $L(M(0))$ is $\omega I_n$.
+We consider the group $G_0\subset GL_{2n}(\n F_q[\theta])$ --- the stabilizer of $\omega I_n$, i.e. the monodromy group of the map (Siegel matrices) $\to$ (lattices) at the lattice $L(M(0))$.
+This group is in some sense the "biggest" among monodromy groups of other elements of the set of Siegel matrices (this explains why we consider neighborhood of $M(0)$ but not of other t-motive).
+It is isomorphic to $GL_n(\n F_{q^2}[\theta])$.